 Researchers at the University at Edinburgh and NHS Lothian have been conducting trials on the device.
 Thy claim, it is ten times more effective at diagnosing heart rhythm problems than standard tests.
 Of course, we’re big fans of anything that has the potential to save lives!

 Now this one might be on the wacky side, but it certainly made us read it twice!
 A research group at Tel Aviv University are developing a low-mass, low-volume robot with advanced capability.
 Not just your average robot, it is capable of negotiating voids, anchoring itself and climbing.

 Subsequently, the tree-climbing robot will help overcome one of the most complex challenges of modern robotics – moving coherently under challenging conditions and unpredictable terrain.

 A tree-climbing robot contrasts to more conventional robots presents endless possibilities for forestry and environmental investigations.

-One of the most anticipated technologies of the year and one that our team is most excited about, is 5G, the next generation of wireless.
+One of the most anticipated technologies of the year and one that our team is most excited about is 5G, the next generation of wireless.

 2019 is poised to make 5G more widespread with the launch of several smartphones capable of running on the network.

 In the fast-paced world of recruitment, our team is especially excited about new tech that promises to make life easier for our clients and candidates.
-Therefore, we’re always on the lookout for new advances in technology which may impact on our world.
+Therefore, we’re always on the lookout for further advances in technology which may impact on our world.